ctron/dentrassi.de/content/blog/2016/07/25/2016-07-25-camel-kura-and-osgi-struggling-with-sun-misc-unsafe.md

 I am just writing this down in order to help others.
 And I got help from others to solve this myself.
 So thanks to some people who posted this “on the net”, it is a long time, I stumbled over you googling about a solutions some time ago.
 Sorry I forgot where I initially found this solution.

-Also thanks to [Neil Bartlett](https://twitter.com/nbartlett) for pointing out the OSGi conform solution with “org.osgi.framework.bootdelegation”.
+Also thanks to [Neil Bartlett](https://twitter.com/nbartlett) for pointing out the OSGi conform solution with `org.osgi.framework.bootdelegation`.